rsm-hcd/RSM.HCD.CSharp/src/AndcultureCode.CSharp.Extensions/AndcultureCode.CSharp.Extensions.md

 ##### Summary

-Returns items in source collection that exist in second collection based on the predicate
+Returns items in source collection that exist in inclusion collection based on the predicate

 ##### Parameters